-The OTARs comprise a package of requirements that form a means of compliance with the ICAO SARPs and that is consistent with the legislation in force.
+The OTARs are a series of requirements that provides a means of compliance with the ICAO SARPs and that is consistent with the current legislation.

-ASSI is required, under the directions from the Secretary of State, to produce the means of compliance to enable the Governor to be satisfied that applicants for, or holders of, licences, certificates and approvals meet their legal obligations.
-The Governor is required, under Article 5 of the AN(OT)O, to publish these requirements.
 The OTARs do not constitute 'regulations' in legal terms.
 They do, however, conform to the wider ICAO definition of regulations used in ICAO Doc 9734 Safety Oversight Manual in relation to Critical Element 2 and were recognised as such by ICAO during the 2009 USOAP audit of the UK.